San Francisco Cinematheque: Description

 San Francisco Cinematheque exhibits artist-made cinema with around 35 screenings each year in the Bay Area.
 It publishes the Cinematograph journal of film and media art.
 It also has a collection of thousands of publications, periodicals, and files in its research archive.

 Crossroads

 In April 2010, San Francisco Cinematheque presented the first Crossroads, a film festival for artist-made film and video work.
-Crossroads has since become an annual festival offering a major platform for performance-based work and younger or lesser-known filmmakers.
+Crossroads has since become an annual festival offering, alongside works by established practitioners in the field of artist-made cinema, a major platform for performance-based work and younger or lesser-known filmmakers.